OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

 Enter product’s length, width and height in meters if the shipping costs must be calculated based on product dimensions.

 :guilabel:`Quantity` ... :guilabel:`Unit` |br|
-Specifying quantity and unit of measure is required for products for which a base price must be specified.
-The base price is the price relative to a specific unit of measure, such as kilograms or litres.
+Specifying quantity and unit of measure is required for products for which a unit price must be specified.
+The unit price is the price relative to a specific unit of measure, such as kilograms or litres.
 Enter the product quantity per unit of measure.
 You can select a unit of measure from the list or enter a unit of measure that’s not in the list.

-The base price will be displayed in the product’s detailed view.
+The unit price will be displayed in the product’s detailed view.

 Example: For a product that is offered in a 1.5 kg package, enter 1.5 in the Quantity field and select :guilabel:`kg` as the unit of measure.
-Assuming the product costs €3.00, the base price would be €2.00/kg.
+Assuming the product costs €3.00, the unit price would be €2.00/kg.

 :guilabel:`External URL` |br|
 Link to an external website, such as the manufacturer's website, with additional information about the product.